 Wigan Athletic fans will be the first to get a glimpse of Manchester United new-boy Henrikh Mkhitaryan at the DW Stadium on Saturday.

 The 27-year-old attacking midfielder is Jose Mourinho’s most recent summer signing, costing a cool £26million from Borussia Dortmund earlier this month.

 Mkhitaryan was the Players’ Player of the Year in the Bundesliga last term, and also led the league in assists with 15.

 And he looks poised to make his first apperarance in a United shirt on Saturday when the Reds arrive in Wigan take on Gary Caldwell’s Latics (1.30pm kick-off).

 Also in the United squad is England defender Luke Shaw, who missed the European Championships with the badly-broken leg he sustained at the start of last term.

 Shaw is joined in the defensive ranks by ex-Latics star Antonio Valencia, as well as Holland international Daley Blind and England squad man Phil Jones.

-Among the strikers are Memphis Depay, James Wilson and Will Keane, who spent a short time on loan with Latics during the 2013/14 season.
+And among the strikers are Memphis Depay, James Wilson and Will Keane, who spent a short time on loan with Latics during the 2013/14 season.

-Despite that game kicking-off at 8pm – 6pm UK time – Mourinho has reportedly had to abandon his plans to do both, and concentrate on his big afternoon in Wigan.
+Despite that game kicking-off at 8pm – 6pm UK time – Mourinho has reportedly had to abandon his plans to both, and concentrate on his big afternoon in Wigan.